duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Describe how you facilitate a constructive conversation to understand their perspectives.
         - Emphasize your focus on reaching a consensus or the best solution for the project.
     !!! quote "Example Answer"
+        First of all, I'm okay with that because I believe a good team environment should always be open to discussion.

-        If team members disagree with my decisions, I start by listening to their concerns and understanding their viewpoints.
-I encourage an open discussion where we can all share our ideas.
-If necessary, I’m willing to reassess my decision or find a compromise that aligns with the team's goals.
+        If team members disagree with my decisions, I start by listening to their concerns and try to understand their viewpoints.
+I encourage open discussion so everyone can share their ideas.
+If needed, I'm willing to reconsider my decision or find a compromise that aligns with the team's goals.
 My focus is always on finding the best solution, not just sticking to my original decision.

 ??? question "Have you ever performed a task without relevant experience?"
     !!! tip